Updated: Oct 21, 2020

 This blog post is one in a series that breaks down one unit from each grade level of Inquiry Journeys, inquirED's core elementary social studies curriculum.
 For a trial account containing all lessons for the unit, click below.

-2nd Grade Social Studies Unit: Meeting Needs and Wants
+2nd Grade Social Studies Curriculum Unit

-How can we help our community work together to meet its needs and wants?
+Inquiry Question: How can we help our community work together to meet its needs and wants?

 These two social studies lessons are designed to hook students into the unit, introduce the Inquiry Question, and prompt students to generate their initial Investigation Questions.

 Lesson 1: Hook Activity: Creating a Community Model

 2nd-grade social studies students begin to create their “Community Model Unit-Long Display,” which they will work on over the course of the unit as they build understanding.
 They generate ideas of needs and wants of community members, considering where and how in this fictional community those needs and wants can be met.
 This lesson sparks curiosity and serves as an informal pre-assessment for the content and concepts of the unit.

 As part of this lesson, students view a "Different Kinds of Communities " slide presentation